-The better Jared’s writing gets, the more it drives a wedge between her and his father.
-Jared’s discovery of Bruce Springsteen only fuels this conflict, encouraging the teen to struggle harder for his independence.
-Finally, things come to a head when a wedding, a racist act, and an attempt to get concert tickets converge.
+The better Jared’s writing gets, the more it drives a wedge between him and his father.
+Jared’s discovery of Bruce Springsteen only fuels this conflict, encouraging the teen to struggle harder for independence.
+Finally, things come to a head when a wedding, a racist act, and an attempt to get concert tickets converge disastrously.

-Besides the soundtrack, which is predictably excellent, Blinded is especially interesting because it covers a considerable portion of the maturation process.
+Besides the excellent soundtrack, Blinded is especially interesting because it covers a considerable portion of the maturation process.
 So many movies end with individuation, creating an identity that exists apart from friends and family.
 Here, Jared does that and then works his way through the next step, reintegrating into the family unit while maintaining his identity integrity.

-While we tend to think of coming of age in terms of transitioning from adolescence to adulthood, the truth is we are consistently coming of age.
+While we tend to think of coming of age in terms of transitioning from adolescence to adulthood, the truth is everyone consistently comes of age throughout life.
 Inside Out captures an earlier period of transition, the one from childhood to the complicated churn of early adolescence.

-While most of the action happens in the somewhat mystical realm of feelings within tween Riley (Kaitlyn Dias), you never lose track of the reality of Joy (Amy Poehler) and Sadness’s (Phyllis Smith) journey.
-The girl’s life is expanding, and with that is coming painful and thrilling complications.
+While most of the action happens in the somewhat mystical realm of feelings within tween Riley (Kaitlyn Dias), the movie never loses track of the reality of Joy (Amy Poehler) and Sadness’s (The Office‘s Phyllis Smith) journey.
+The girl’s life is expanding, and with that comes painful and thrilling complications.

-Still, if it were only the Feelings we spent the entire movie with, it wouldn’t work.
-Instead, the glimpses of Riley’s memories and her attempt to run away (literally) from the complexity of her new life give the film that extra bittersweet snap that lands the whole thing.
+Still, if the movie only focused on the Feelings, it wouldn’t work.
+Instead, the glimpses of Riley’s memories and her attempt to run away (literally) from the complexity of her new life give the film that extra bittersweet snap.